Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/iow/1.ngsi-v2-to-ld/README.md

 The workflow contains a standard HTTP listener (ListenHTTP), the NGSI-v2 to NGSI-LD translator and a standard processor to capture the NGSI-LD content (PutFile).

-> **NOTE**: currently the NGSI-v2 to NGSI-LD translator does not yet exist and as such the workflow template doe not yet contain it!
+> **NOTE**: currently the NGSI-v2 to NGSI-LD translator does not yet exist and as such the workflow template does not yet contain it!

 You can verify the processor settings to ensure the HTTP listener listens on the correct port and path (e.g. http://localhost:9005/ngsi), etc.